Leicester Square: Gardens square

 In 1848, the land was subject to the significant legal case of Tulk v Moxhay.
 The plot's previous owner, Moxhay, had agreed upon a covenant not to erect buildings but the law would not allow buyers who were not "privy" to the initial contract to be bound by subsequent promises.
 The judge, Lord Cottenham, decided that future owners of land could be bound by promises to abstain from activity, subject to the doctrine of notice (actual or constructive).
 Otherwise, a buyer could (re-)sell land to himself to undermine an initial promise.
 James Wyld bought the assets of the garden from the Tulk and Moxhay's death estates in 1849 to erect the Great Globe, though buried the statue of George I under 12 feet of earth with the globe stuck on top.
 The statue was uncovered following the globe's demise, but by 1866 it had deteriorated due to vandalism and was sold for £16.
 Arguments continued about the fate of the garden, with Charles Augustus Tulk's heirs erecting a wooden hoarding around the property in 1873.
 These were quickly removed after the Master of the Rolls ordered that the land must be preserved for its original purpose.

 The garden was saved by the Member of Parliament (MP) Albert Grant, who purchased the park in 1874 for £11,060 and donated it to the Metropolitan Board of Works.
 The title deed for the square passed to the succeeding public bodies and is now in the ownership of the City of Westminster.
 After the purchase, the architect James Knowles redesigned the park.
 A statue of William Shakespeare surrounded by dolphins was constructed in the centre.
-The four corner gates of the park had one bust each of famous former residents in the square: the scientist Sir Isaac Newton designed by W. Calder Marshall; Sir Joshua Reynolds, the first President of the Royal Academy by H. Weekes; John Hunter, a pioneer of surgery, by T. Wooler; and William Hogarth, the painter, by J. Durham.
+The four corner gates of the park had one bust each of famous former residents in the square: the scientist Sir Isaac Newton designed by William Calder Marshall; Sir Joshua Reynolds, the first President of the Royal Academy by Henry Weekes; John Hunter, a pioneer of surgery, by Thomas Woolner; and William Hogarth, the painter, by Joseph Durham.
 Ownership transferred to Westminster City Council in 1933.
 The most recent addition was a bronze statue of film star and director Sir Charlie Chaplin, designed by sculptor John Doubleday in 1981.
 On the pavement were inscribed the distances in miles to several Commonwealth countries, including Canada, Kenya and Jamaica.
 After the Great Outdoors refurbishment of the square, only the statue of Shakespeare still remains.